Arusha (Tanzania) | Ngorongoro Conservation Area (Tanzania) | Serengeti National Park (Tanzania) | Tarangire National Park (Tanzania)

 Max 18, avg.
 14.

 Your Welcome Moment: Welcome Moment - Meet Your Expedition Leader and Group, ArushaSignature Moment: KopeLion Presentation & Field Work Visit, Ngorongoro.
 Arrival transfer.
 Safari drives in Tarangire National Park.
-National Geographic expert talk during high tea.
 Safari drive in the Ngorongoro Conservation Area.
 Morning safari drive to the floor of the Ngorongoro Crater with brunch in the bush.
 Visit to the Olduvai Gorge and its museum.
 Safari drives in the Central Serengeti.
 Free time to enjoy lodge amenities.
+Engaging Discussions with the National Geographic Expert Throughout.
 Internal flight from the Serengeti to Arusha.
 Departure transfer.
+Porterage at hotels and when getting on and off of vehicles.
+Tips are included for all activities, meals and porterage, except for your Expedition Leader.
 All transport between destinations and to/from included activities.

 Learn how experts empower communities to protect wildlife in the Tanzanian savanna, Connect with the team helping Maasai herders and lions coexist on the crater rim, Walk the gorge where the Leakeys unearthed history on a National Geographic funded expedition to Tanzania, Witness the drama of the wild on drives through the Serengeti's endless golden plains